 Grain-based products have been identified as the largest contributor of sodium to our diets.
 In baked goods, the most significant source of sodium is the added salt which not only adds flavor but serves a functional purpose.
-It strengthens the gluten structure of breads, regulates yeast development and limits microbial activity.
+Replacing a portion of the salt with potassium salt will provide the same functionality as salt by strengthening the gluten structure, regulating yeast development and limiting microbial activity.

-Salt for Life® 100 (formerly NuTek Salt) has achieved significant levels of sodium reduction in baked goods and snacks of up to 50% (please reference a sampling of our application successes below).
+Salt for Life® 100 has achieved significant levels of sodium reduction in baked goods and snacks of up to 50% (please reference a sampling of our application successes below).

 Salt for Life® 100 has been shown to perform similarly to sodium chloride in key functional areas in bakery applications including texture, water activity and shelf life.
 In select bakery items, modest reductions in proof time have been observed.